earezza/Genomics-Pipelines/DownstreamAnalysis/DifferentialAnalysis/README.md

 These pipelines and tools are performed in R. Packages which may be required can be found in the provided <strong>Renv_packages.txt</strong> file.

 R version 4.3.1
+or download my_packages.txt and perform the following from command-line with your newer R version:
+Rscript -e 'packages <- readLines("my_packages.txt"); install.packages(packages)'

 ### For RNA-Seq (analyze_rnaseq_degs_<DESeq2 or edgeR>.R)
 #### Create count matrix with get_rnaseq_counts.R